cajones93/Project1/README.md

 ![Colour Scheme](assets/images/readme/colour-scheme.png)

 ## Features:
-Explain your features on the website,(navigation, pages, links, forms.....)

 ### Navigation
 The website consists of three sections (Home, About, Contact) with navigation elements that link to each.